 Our newest small-group trips, provided in partnership with G Adventures, blend fun, hands-on exploration with meaningful cultural encounters, as well as more free time and choices, all for an unbeatable value.
 See All »

 Improve your photography skills with the guidance of a National Geographic photographer— whether you’re traveling through Japan or heading out on shoots during an intensive weekend workshop in New York City.
 See All »

-Embark the newest ship in our fleet, the National Geographic Quest, for an incredible inaugural* voyage from the Pacific Northwest to British Columbia and Alaska.
+Embark the newest ships in our fleet, the National Geographic Quest or National Geographic Venture, for an incredible voyage from the Pacific Northwest to British Columbia and Alaska.
 Cruise pristine coastlines, boarding kayaks or expedition landing craft to get a closer look at hidden coves, dramatic fjords, pristine backwaters, and bays dotted with massive icebergs.
 Hike through old-growth forests teeming with wildlife—from brown bears to bald eagles—and listen for the thunder of calving ice while exploring the incomparable Glacier Bay National Park.

 Meet with members of a Kwakwaka’wakw community—indigenous peoples of British Columbia—and enjoy a traditional performance.

 Kayak in the dramatic bays of Baranof and Chichagof Islands, home to